Manage Your Own Money

 9. Is price above or below its 9-day moving average?

+Just remember that we make our money when we Buy not when we Sell so it is very important to wait for price to come to us.
 Managing Your Own Money can be made easy.
-The Predictor chart marks my Entry and my Exit and is very easy to use.
-I devote 25 pages to this wonderful Leading indicator in my book a must have for every investor toolkit.
+The Predictor chart marks my Entry and my Exit point and is very easy to use.
+I devote 25 pages to this wonderful Leading indicator in my book a must for every investor toolkit.
 It is hard to Manage Your Own Money without using these tools.
-It is almost impossible for Financial Advisors to manage your money without these tools.
+It is hard and nearly impossible for anyone to manage your money without these tools.

 When my schedule permits, I will accept speaking engagements from financial organizations at their company conferences, investor associations, and local investment clubs.
 Most will require an honorarium and travel expenses.

-I would also like to extend best wishes and special thanks to Dr. Philip Coudron for helping me with my blog each week.
+I would also like to extend best wishes and special thanks to Dr. Philip Coudron for his proofing expertise.

 If you want to set up your Morningstar portfolio tracking to mirror mine then you will want to see the following columns left to right.
 First select Portfolio and then select Customize My View.
 Your settings on the right should read as follows: